The Core of Our Life Together

 Ekklesia: Unlike our Tuesday and Thursday chapels, our Wednesday night Ekklesia chapel is student led.
 With an eclectic mix of speakers, worship experiences and community building opportunities, this chapel allows the student to have a voice in the core aspect of his/her faith journey at Huntington.
 Included in the rotation for Ekklesia are student groups such as Global Vision, Joyful Noise, CMCs from a given dorm, and other special interest groups the students interact with in their communities.

-The Divine Hours: This offering is a liturgical worship service based on scriptures and readings from the book, The Divine Hours, by Phyllis Tickle.
-The Divine Hour is a response to both last year's "Christ Centered’ symposium and an increasing desire on the part of many in the Huntington community for a worship experience with a more reflective and ancient tradition.
+The Divine Hours: This offering is a liturgical worship service based on scriptures and readings.
+The Divine Hour is a response to the "Christ Centered’ symposium and an increasing desire on the part of many in the Huntington community for a worship experience with a more reflective and ancient tradition.
 This time will provide a midday office for students, faculty and staff nearly every Friday throughout the year.
 Each service will include prayers, psalms, Bible readings, and a faculty/staff reflection on the reading for the day.